Comment on page

 The easiest way to access the server is through the web console.
 Here you can use the password that was set when creating the droplet.

 Note that when you type passwords in a console, nothing is displayed but the password is actually typed.
 When you paste the password from your email you won't see anything, so just paste with it CTRL+V and submit with ENTER.

-You should now be able to access userTrack from the domain name.
+You should now be able to access UXWizz using the new domain name.
 It can also be accessed from the server IP.

 There are 3-4 questions you have to respond to in the console after running that command in order for the certificate to be issued.

-You now have a userTrack instance, running on your own server, on your own domain with a HTTPS certificate.
+Done!
+You now have a UXWizz instance, running on your own server, on your own domain with a HTTPS certificate.

-If you had any issues following this guide, or want to suggest to make a similar guide for a different provider (assuming they support premade LAMP images and cloud-init), you can send me an e-mail at support [at] usertrack.net.
+If you had any issues following this guide, or want to suggest making a similar guide for a different provider (assuming they support premade LAMP images and cloud-init), you can send me an e-mail at support [at] uxwizz.com.